NicholasAAStewart/Exploratory-Data-Analysis-PLOTS/README.md

 # Exploratory-Data-Analysis-PLOTS
-$ plots with the R code used to generate the plots
+Plots with the R code used to generate the plots.

-$ plots have been generated as png files.
+The plots have been generated as png files.
 Week 1 Peer-Graded Assignment in Coursera course: Exploratory Data Analysis.

 There are 8 deliverables as required: